 Clinical research is a key priority for Cabrini’s emergency department.
 Testing what we do and its efficacy is embedded in our culture.
 We take great pride in our excellent work in this area.

-One of our key areas of research is our medical scribe investigation project, evaluating potential of medical scribes (also known as doctors’ clerical assistants) in Australia, the first program of its kind outside the USA.
+One of our current key areas of research is our medical scribe investigation project, evaluating the potential of medical scribes (also known as doctors’ clerical assistants) in Australia, the first program of its kind outside the USA.

 If anyone is interested in conducting research with us, whether as a collaborator or trainee, please contact Dr Walker via email: email@example.com or call 03 9508 1550.